Robert Wilson (director): Movement

-When it comes time to add the text in with movement, there is still much work to be done.
-Wilson pays close attention to the text and still makes sure there is enough "space around a text" for the audience to soak it up.
-At this point, the actors know their movements and the time in which they are executed, allowing Wilson to tack the actions onto specific pieces of text.
-His overall goal is to have the rhythm of the text differ from that of the movement so his audience can see them as two completely different pieces, seeing each as what it is.
-When in the text/movement stage, Wilson often interrupts the rehearsal, saying things like "Something is wrong.
+When it came time to add the text in with movement, there was still much work to be done.
+Wilson paid close attention to the text and still made sure there was enough "space around a text" for the audience to soak it up.
+At this point, the actors knew their movements and the time in which they were executed, allowing Wilson to tack the actions onto specific pieces of text.
+His overall goal was to have the rhythm of the text differ from that of the movement so his audience could see them as two completely different pieces, seeing each as what it was.
+When in the text/movement stage, Wilson often interrupted the rehearsal, saying things like "Something is wrong.
 We have to check your scripts to see if you put the numbers in the right place."
-He goes on to explain the importance of this:
+He went on to explain the importance of this:

 I know it's hell to separate text and movement and maintain two different rhythms.
 It takes time to train yourself to keep tongue and body working against each other.
 But things happen with the body that have nothing to do with what we say.
 It's more interesting if the mind and the body are in two different places, occupying different zones of reality.

-These rhythms keep the mind on its toes, consciously and subconsciously taking in the meanings behind the movement and how it is matching up with the language.
+These rhythms kept the mind on its toes, consciously and subconsciously taking in the meanings behind the movement and how it was matching up with the language.

-Similar to Wilson's use of the lack of language in his works, he also sees the importance that a lack of movement can have.
+Similar to Wilson's use of the lack of language in his works, he also saw the importance that a lack of movement can have.
 In his production of Medea, Wilson arranged a scene in which the lead singer stood still during her entire aria while many others moved around her.
-Wilson recalls that "she complained that if I didn't give her any movements, no one would notice her.
+Wilson recalled that "she complained that if I didn't give her any movements, no one would notice her.
 I told her if she knew how to stand, everyone would watch her.
 I told her to stand like a marble statue of a goddess who had been standing in the same spot for a thousand years".
-Allowing an actor to have such stage presence without ever saying a word is very provocative, which is precisely what Wilson means to accomplish with any sense of movement he puts on the stage.
+Allowing an actor to have such stage presence without ever saying a word is very provocative, which is precisely what Wilson meant to accomplish with any sense of movement he put on the stage.